-Below, comparisons with National Geographic's political map of the US - the map that set the standard for US wall maps for many decades - give you an inside look into how the Essential Geography of the USA sets a new standard for wall maps of the United States.
-The comparisons show how the Essential Geography - the first and only general map of the US - illustrates the geographic character of our country with the depth, clarity - and fidelity - that a map must have if it is to serve as a basic tool for building geographic awareness and literacy.
+Below, comparisons with National Geographic's political map of the US - the map that for many generations set the standard for US wall maps - give you an inside look into how the Essential Geography of the USA sets a new standard for wall maps of the United States.
+The comparisons show how the Essential Geography - the first and only general map of the US - illustrates basic geography with the depth, clarity - and fidelity - that a map must have if it is to serve as a useful tool for building basic geographic awareness and literacy.

 "I have so wished for a map like yours of the United States – to be able to visualize how a state is laid out, where the people are, where the landmarks are.
 Thank you so much…" -MS, Anchorage, Alaska

-1. The only map that illustrates the basic layout of our cities, states and nation; the Essential Geography of the USA serves as a basic tool for building geographic literacy by making geographic visualization and understanding possible.
+1. The Essential Geography of the USA is the only map that illustrates the basic geographic elements of our cities, states and nation.
 For example, the Essential Geography illustrates the following geographic characteristics of Minnesota's Twin Cities:

 Situated at an elevation of around 840 feet in a mostly non-forested area of low relief within the Central Time Zone (you'll need the whole map to see time zone boundaries), Minneapolis, Saint Paul and surrounding suburban cities form one continuous urban area that straddles the confluence of the Minnesota and Mississippi Rivers.
 Several iconic landmarks; Mall of America, University of Minnesota, Fitzgerald Theater and an intercontinental airport also contribute to the unique geographic character of this place.